 Immediately after the last game of the season, renovation work should start with spiking to improve aeration, root development and drainage.
-Hollows, scrum damaged areas and goal mouths should be levelled with loam or sand.
-It may be necessary to top dress the whole pitch with sand, brushed into the surface to restore levels.
-A fertiliser application will help grass plant recovery from winter damage and help encourage newly sown grasses.
-A slow release fertiliser with a high nitrogen content should be applied.
+Scrum damaged areas, goal mouths and hollows should be levelled with loam or sand.
+A fertiliser application will help grass recover from winter damage and help encourage newly sown grasses, a slow release fertiliser with a high nitrogen content should also be applied.

-Regular mowing encourages strong tillering and produces a dense sward which should be topped at a height of 25-35mm.
+Regular mowing encourages strong tillering and produces a dense sward which should be topped at a height of 25-30mm for football pitches and 25-35mm for rugby pitches.
 As the playing season approaches, the turf can be left to grow to approximately 75mm.

 The recommended amounts of fertiliser for a football or rugby pitch per hectare / per annum are: